 Database Administrators may be accustomed to some SQL Plus Commands which may work when used in the Oracle SQL Plus Client (CLI: sqlplus); however SQL Plus Commands are not supported in Vault which may include commands such: EXECUTE ... or RUN ...; See the Oracle documentation for a complete list of SQL*Plus Commands.

 If you're observing responses prefixed with ORA- followed by some number (eg: ORA-00911) in the Vault system or Audit logs then it's directly from the Oracle Database instance that's already configured in Vault and in these cases the correlating (debug) logs from the Oracle Database itself would be worth reviewing.
-For a complete list of ORA codes and potential issues see the Oracle Documentation: Error Codes Support in Oracle Database Provider for DRDA.
+For a complete list of ORA codes and potential issues refer to your Oracle Documentation - eg:

 In most cases it's worth pursuing the Oracle Database directly with a DBA for misconfiguration or any other related privileges that are needed.